 with the abstract, figure legends, and other

-poster boards are 3 x 4 feet.
+overall size of the poster being 3 x 4 feet.

 The symposium was held in the Myers Presentation

 Institute of Technology

 Terre Haute, IN